Menu

 Register

-Please join WMHCA for the Day on the Hill Prep Session.
-This session will cover specific talking points for the Day on the Hill and an overview of bills WMHCA is supporting and opposing.
+In January WMHCA will offer a Advocacy Day Prep Session.
+The date is still TBD.
+This session will cover specific talking points for Advocacy Dayand an overview of bills WMHCA is supporting and/or opposing.

 • Zoom